levelerr1/CommonArchive.github.io/_posts/2026-7-27-the-blue-tick-effect.md

 image_alt: "blue tick"
 ---

-In the recent years, the twitter* verification mark has become more common.
+In the recent years, the *twitter* verification mark has become more common.
 Obtainable.
-It was not always so, it began as part of what I like to call “The Twitter* reforms”—no thanks to Elon Musk, as it was an attempt at recouping profit after the purchase of twitter*— which were a series of changes that pursued profit margin.
+It was not always so, it began as part of what I like to call “**The *Twitter* reforms**”—no thanks to *Elon Musk*, as it was an attempt at recouping profit after the purchase of *twitter*— which were a series of changes that pursued profit margin.
 This made people predict that the blue mark now easily accessible, will lose its meaning.

 I must say this, they were not entirely wrong as it appears to have lost its value but I will argue that its